snoor-madih/iq-bootcamp-wallet-project-students/readme.md

 # The Wallet App

-This project will help you cover most of the knowledge you've learned so far in JavaScript into practice.
+This project will help you practice most of the knowledge you've learned so far in JavaScript.

 You are required to create this using OOP and a css framework (eg. Bootstrap) and use only Vanilla JS